Blind Faith (Blind Faith album): Background

 The band contained two-thirds of the popular power trio Cream, in Ginger Baker and Eric Clapton, working in collaboration with British star Steve Winwood of the Spencer Davis Group and Traffic, along with Ric Grech of Family.
 They began to work out songs early in 1969, and in February and March the group was at Morgan Studios in London, although the first few almost-finished songs did not show up until they were at Olympic Studios in April and May under the direction of producer Jimmy Miller.

 The recording of their album was interrupted by a tour of Scandinavia, then a US tour from 11 July (Newport) to 24 August (Hawaii), supported by Free, Taste and Delaney & Bonnie and Friends.
 Although a chart topper, the LP was recorded hurriedly and side two consisted of just two songs, one of them a 15-minute jam entitled "Do What You Like".
 Nevertheless, the band produced two hits, Winwood's "Can't Find My Way Home" and Clapton's "Presence of the Lord".

 Album cover

 The cover was a photo by Bob Seidemann of a topless 11-year-old girl, Mariora Goschen, holding a silver-painted model of an aircraft, sculpted for the album shoot by Mick Milligan.
 The cover was mildly controversial in the British press, with some seeing the model aeroplane as phallic.
-The American record company quickly withdrew the original cover and reissued the album with an alternative cover, with a photograph of the band on the front.

-The cover art was created by Seidemann, a friend and former flatmate of Clapton, who is primarily known for his photos of Janis Joplin and the Grateful Dead.
-In the mid-1990s, in an advertising circular intended to help sell lithographic reprints of the famous album cover, he explained his thinking behind the image.

-I could not get my hands on the image until out of the mist a concept began to emerge.
-To symbolize the achievement of human creativity and its expression through technology a spaceship was the material object.
-To carry this new spore into the universe, innocence would be the ideal bearer, a young girl, a girl as young as Shakespeare's Juliet.
-The spaceship would be the fruit of the tree of knowledge and the girl, the fruit of the tree of life.

-The spaceship could be made by Mick Milligan, a jeweller at the Royal College of Art.
-The girl was another matter.
-If she were too old it would be cheesecake, too young and it would be nothing.
-The beginning of the transition from girl to woman, that is what I was after.
-That temporal point, that singular flare of radiant innocence.
-Where is that girl?